War Music (Refused album)

-War Music is the fifth studio album by Swedish hardcore punk band Refused.
+War Music is the fifth and final studio album by Swedish hardcore punk band Refused.
 It was released on 18 October 2019 via Spinefarm Records/Search and Destroy Records.

 Background

 On 26 March 2019, Dennis Lyxzén announced that the band was working on "the record that people wanted us to do last time."

 In an interview with BBC 1's Daniel P. Carter, he added, "it’s been one of those, in typical Refused fashion, it’s just been going on for a long time and no one’s enjoying the process of making the record and it’s been kind of grueling.
 But we’re almost at the finishing line, which feels great.
 It feels like it’s gonna be a really fantastic record."

 The recordings were split in two parts: at first they captured the drum tracks at a studio on Gotland, a small island in the Baltic Sea, before finishing the album at Cobra in Stockholm with producer Martin Ehrencrona (who worked with Tribulation and Viagra Boys).

 Drummer David Sandström revealed the details behind the title: "It tells you what to expect going in – this is confrontational, uncompromising, unrelenting music.
 The drums are at war with the guitars, the guitars are at war with the amps, the songs are at war with time and the lyrics are at war with the times. (...)
 The title is stolen from a poem from Portsmouth, so there’s that as well."

 War Music talks about capitalism and politics, with the band defining it a violent and radical record.
 Lyxzén explained: "We felt that, now, more than ever, was a time for us to show people our roots and let them know what we think about the world we live in today."
 The main theme is the idea of starting a revolution against those making money from the suffering of the masses, and to overthrow capitalism.

 He added: "We wanted it to be an uncompromising record both thematically in the lyrics, but also in the music and the artwork and everything.
 Because I think it’s what the world needs.
 Creatively, it’s also very much a reaction to the Freedom record and how we approached that."

 The song "Malfire" is about refugees and linked to the rise of fascism and Nazism across Europe, while "Death In Vännäs" is the most personal track on the record, bringing back memories of the outsider life as young punks in Sweden.